 King Edward’s Chair, which you will see on a visit to Westminster Abbey, has been used at every coronation since 1308.

 More than 3,300 people are buried in Westminster Abbey.
 These include Charles Darwin, Sir Isaac Newton, Geoffrey Chaucer, Charles Dickens, Laurence Olivier, Stephen Hawking, and most of the Kings and Queens of England.
 Queen Elizabeth II is not buried at Westminster Abbey; she is buried in St. George’s Chapel at Windsor Castle.

 Westminster Abbey has also been the site of quite a few royal weddings.
 The most recent royal wedding was Prince William and Kate Middleton in 2011.

-On May 6, 2023, King Charles will be coronated at Westminster Abbey.
+On May 6, 2023, King Charles was coronated at Westminster Abbey.

 Things to Do at Westminster Abbey

 A visit to Westminster Abbey is more than just strolling through the church and and seeing the tombs of those who are buried here.
 You can also see King Edward’s chair, visit Poet’s Corner and numerous small chapels, and add on the Queen’s Diamond Jubilee Galleries (which are well worth it).

 If you are visiting Westminster Abbey without taking a tour, there is an established walking route through the abbey.
 The audio guide leads you to everything we have listed below, with the exception of the exterior of the church.
 There are also signs throughout the abbey indicating the walking route.

 With the exception of the exterior of Westminster Abbey, the things to see that are listed below are in order of the walking route as we did it in 2022.